-- Compensation generally increases with age at all levels. - There is a clear link between the level of compensation and education: - o For CEOs (Level 1), the biggest increase in compensation is between those with a college diploma and those with a bachelor's degree. - o For Senior Management (Level 4), the biggest increase in compensation is with a post-graduate degree while for support staff the biggest increase is with a college degree. - Having a relevant degree has a positive impact on compensation at all levels except for Senior Management (Level 4), where the difference in pay is negligible. - The study results point to a relationship between gender and seniority, with the percentage of female staff decreasing significantly with seniority.
-The results also continue to show a wage gap at several levels.
-At the management levels, the gap ranges from 17% to 26%. - With the exception of Executives (Level 2/3) and Non-Management (Level 6), compensation is higher at all levels among those who hold a CSAE membership. - Five types of experience were included in this year's survey: time at the current organization, time in the current position, time spent at the current seniority level, experience in the discipline and sector experience.
+- Compensation generally increases with age at all levels. - There is a clear link between the level of compensation and education: - Compensation is generally higher among those with a bachelor's degree than among those with lower levels of education. - At the CEO (Level 1) position, there is a 10% difference in compensation between a bachelor's degree and a college degree.
+CEO compensation increases by a further 23% for a master's degree. - Having a relevant degree has a positive impact on compensation at all levels except Non-Management (Level 5), where the difference in pay is negligible. - The results continue to show a gender wage gap at several levels.
+The gap ranges from 5% to 36% among management levels.
+Also consistent with previous studies, the study results point to a relationship between gender and seniority, with the percentage of female staff decreasing significantly with seniority. - Five types of experience were included in this year's survey: time at the current organization, time in the current position, time spent at the current seniority level, experience in the discipline and sector experience.
 For all five measures, compensation generally increases with the years of experience.